chec/commerce.js/docs/04_Customers.md

 This section of the documentation goes through the core [Customers](/docs/sdk/customers#send-login-token) endpoint.
-This endpoint allows you to handle customer authentication as well as manage and update customers' information such as contact name, email address and meta data.
+This endpoint allows you to handle customer authentication as well as manage and update customers' information such as contact name, email address and metadata.

 A customer in **Chec** is anyone who makes a purchase and has the ability to create an account.
 Requests to the customers endpoint will return the full customers object with data to create a customer's authorized view containing